AlvesMaickel/instagramHomePage/README.md

 # instagramHomePage

 ##### This is the result of a project made by DIO(Digital Inovation One) during the "Bootcamp everis FullStack Developer".
-We create the Instagram login page.
+We create a replication of Instagram login page.